-Data extraction is the process of turning unstructured or semi-structured data (e.g. forms) into structured data (e.g. text documents, emails).
+Data extraction (document capture) is the process of turning unstructured or semi-structured data (e.g. forms) into structured data (e.g. text documents, emails).

 As OCR only recognizes characters from sources, data extraction does more than that.
 With OCR, companies get characters that have no meaning to machines.
 However, data extraction includes structuring this data to make it actionable.
 For example, data extraction automates invoice processing so payments and record keeping can be automated.